trylle/RetroArch/README.md

 more generalized 3D programs.
 These programs are instantiated as dynamic libraries.
 We refer to these as "libretro cores".

+## This fork adds netvid support

+Use the following environment variables to configure:

+* remote_gfx_endpoint

+  The destination address and port to send video stream.
+Should be formatted as such \[host\]:\[port\]
+* remote_gfx_rate_limit

+  Optional rate limit in bits per second.
+Default is unlimited.

 ## libretro

 [libretro](http://libretro.com) is an API that exposes generic audio/video/input callbacks.